Berlin: Germany's Creative Capital | CoraTravels

 Food & drinks

 Currywurst: Berlin's signature dish, locals eat this with fries and curry ketchup.
 Döner Kebab: Turkish immigrant food that became local favorite, locals know best spots.
+Berlin's diverse food scene and innovative street food culture make it one of the best places to visit for foodies seeking authentic global cuisine.
 Berliner Pfannkuchen: Jam-filled donuts, locals eat these year-round.
 Local Beer: Craft beer scene growing, locals prefer local breweries over big brands.
 Street Food: Food trucks and markets, locals support independent vendors.

 Cultural insights